 WELCOME TO SOUND SUMMIT

-Produced as an annual celebration of and fundraiser for Mount Tamalpais State Park by Roots & Branches Conservancy, the festival has raised $100,000 for Mount Tam in its first two years alone.
-And just as rewarding, we’ve been able to do so fueled by the likes of Wilco, Tedeschi Trucks Band, Los Lobos, Dr. John & The Night Trippers, Bill Frisell, The Mother Hips, The Stone Foxes, and more providing an incredible soundtrack to a stirring backdrop.
+Produced as an annual celebration of and fundraiser for Mount Tamalpais State Park by Roots & Branches Conservancy, Sound Summit has raised $200,000 for Mount Tam to date.
+And just as rewarding, we’ve been able to do so fueled by the likes of Wilco, Bob Weir & Phil Lesh, Herbie Hancock, Tedeschi Trucks Band, Jim James, Grace Potter, Los Lobos, Dr. John & The Night Trippers, Bill Frisell, Preservation Hall Jazz Band, Nikki Lane, Vetiver, The Mother Hips, The Stone Foxes, Con Brio, and many more, providing an incredible soundtrack to a stirring backdrop.

 As its name implies, Sound Summit is an intentional double-entendre – at once a musical gathering and an image of a strong and whole peak.
 In short, one exists to help sustain the other.
 Beloved by generations, Mount Tam is a treasure of our local landscape, an ongoing source of natural beauty, fresh air and water, recreation, contemplative activity and inspiration to the Marin County, San Francisco, and greater Bay Area communities.

 The success of Sound Summit and the potential for it to remain a joyful and beneficial experience lies to a great extent in your hands.
 Given the sensitive nature of the environment in which we’re allowed to hold this celebration, it’s key that you tread lightly, respect the mountain, be kind and courteous to your fellow concert-goers, and follow the few rules we ask of you.